Hutton72/api-documentation/Guides/unified-express-api-migration.md

 The new `important_information` lists one or more paragraphs of important information about the hotel, room, or rate.

-Use of this data to display this information to the customer is strongly encouraged.
+Use of this data to display this information to the customer is strongly encouraged and in some cases required.
+Please refer to the certification process documents provided or ask your Account Manager.

 ```json
 "important_information": {